exasol/postgresql-virtual-schema/doc/user_guide/postgresql_user_guide.md

 ## Uploading the JDBC Driver to Exasol BucketFS

 1. Download the [PostgreSQL JDBC driver](https://jdbc.postgresql.org/).

     Driver version 42.2.6 or later is recommended if you want to establish a TLS-secured connection.
-2. Upload the driver to BucketFS, see https://docs.exasol.com/db/latest/administration/on-premise/bucketfs/accessfiles.htm.<br />
+2. Upload the driver to BucketFS, see [BucketFS documentation](https://docs.exasol.com/db/latest/administration/on-premise/bucketfs/accessfiles.htm).

     Hint: Put the driver into folder `default/drivers/jdbc/` to register it for [ExaLoader](#registering-the-jdbc-driver-for-exaloader), too.

 ## Registering the JDBC driver for ExaLoader

 In order to enable the ExaLoader to fetch data from the external database you must register the driver for ExaLoader as described in the [Installation procedure for JDBC drivers](https://github.com/exasol/docker-db/#installing-custom-jdbc-drivers).
 1. ExaLoader expects the driver in BucketFS folder `default/drivers/jdbc`.<br />
 If you uploaded the driver for UDF to a different folder, then you need to [upload](#uploading-the-jdbc-driver-to-exasol-bucketfs) the driver again.
-2. Additionally  you need to create a file `settings.cfg` and [upload](#uploading-the-jdbc-driver-to-exasol-bucketfs) it to the same folder in BucketFS:
+2. Additionally  you need to create file `settings.cfg` and [upload](#uploading-the-jdbc-driver-to-exasol-bucketfs) it to the same folder in BucketFS:

 ```
 DRIVERNAME=POSTGRES_JDBC_DRIVER